Announcer & Host-Read Podcast Ads: Which is Right for Your Local Brand?

 Reach Millions of Podcast Listeners Today

-As you can see, there are multiple types of ad formats and targeting abilities that allow your brand’s message to reach your best-fit customers .
+As you can see, there are multiple types of ad formats and targeting abilities that allow your brand’s message to reach your best-fit customers at scale.
 At SXM Media, we can help you find success in the growing podcast industry, leveraging our leading audio brands SiriusXM, Pandora, and Stitcher, which reach 55M podcast listeners monthly.5

 1. Edison Research, The Infinite Dial 2021, Base: Total U.S. Population 12+; Smart Speaker Owners 12+